henryjcheng/stats418-final-project/README.md

-# stats418-final-project
+# Text Summarizer
 MAS Stats 418 final project - AirBnb review summarization for New York

+## Objective
+Summarize text review in a given area